 Electronic ones are powered by a motor and operated with a pedal.
 Some of the most basic electronic machines only have one speed, while more advanced options speed up or slow down depending on the pressure applied to the pedal.

-Computerized models are usually suitable for experienced stitchers (not ideal for entry-level sewing).
+Computerized models are usually suitable for experienced stitchers (not ideal for beginners).
 Instead of dials or switches to change settings, these have a control panel and built-in computer.
 The user can select the type of stitch they require.
 While computerized models are undoubtedly useful, they are often not the best option for beginners because of the higher price.

 True mechanical sewing machines, which aren’t powered by electricity, require you to spin a wheel to move the bobbin and needle.
 This mechanism is typically only found on vintage models.
 You should be aware that some people refer to any model without a digital control panel as mechanical.